Author: Emma King

 But this time they said it would be easier, I had a much higher egg count and to be prepared for multiples and a high-risk pregnancy (something they don’t encourage).
 2 more rounds, still nothing on the horizon.
 We had 1 more try before we were back on the IVF cycle.
 On 22nd January 2016 we had our last attempt at IUI.

 We chose a blue eyed, orange haired donor who wrote a beautiful letter to his donor parents and child.

 2 weeks later was the scheduled phone call we had taken so many times before – was it successful or not?
 We got the phone call we had been waiting so long for – it was a success.
 A success so much that they wanted us in for a scan in 2 weeks to check if there was 1 or 2.
-The scan confirmed there were 2 beautiful babies there but were told to come back again in 2 weeks to see if they were both still there because of the high likelihood that whilst we conceived twins we may not deliver twins.
-2 weeks later they were both growing beautifully, and they proceeded to check for number 3….
-We didn’t know how to take that but 2 it was.
+The scan confirmed there were 2 beautiful babies there!
+We were told to come back again in 2 weeks to see if they were both still there.
+It was a high likelihood that whilst we conceived twins, we may not deliver twins.
+2 weeks later they were both growing beautifully!
+And they proceeded to check for number 3….
+We didn’t know how to take that but 2 it was!!

 It was a long, stressful, emotional couple of years but worth every moment.

 We are blessed with 2 beautiful, healthy twins who are everything to us.
 We have the deepest respect for other families going through IUI and IVF.
 Especially those who spend years upon years cycling through the process without any luck.
 We are truly blessed and truly lucky to have the beautiful babies we have.
 We probably, in all reality, got off lightly.